Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Attack Methodology

-This distinction in weight change characterizes how the model snapshot $\widehat{G_i}$ memorizes the privacy-sensitive sequences in contrast to the regular data.
+\ding{111} \textbf{Maximizing data memorization with \emph{Selective Weights Optimization (SWO)}:} We saw in the VRI step, for a victim round global snapshot $\widehat{G_i}$, the t-test between $\delta_i$ and $\delta_r$ rejects the null hypothesis.
+Hence we hypothesize that there must be a distinction in $W_{\star}$ between $\widehat{G_i}$ and $G_r$, denoted as $\delta_v$. { } This distinction in weight change characterizes how the model snapshot $\widehat{G_i}$ memorizes the privacy-sensitive sequences in contrast to the regular data.
 A higher difference essentially indicates higher memorization, resulting in more privacy leakage.
-Hence, from an attacker's perspective, we design an optimization problem that intends to maximize this difference ($\delta_v$) by updating $W_{\star}$ of $\widehat{G_i}$ ($W_{\star}^{\widehat{G_i}}$) with a view to increasing memorization of $\widehat{G_i}$ on sensitive data.
+Hence, we design an optimization problem that intends to maximize this difference ($\delta_v$) by updating $W_{\star}$ of $\widehat{G_i}$ ($W_{\star}^{\widehat{G_i}}$) to increase memorization of $\widehat{G_i}$ on sensitive data.
 Besides, the update is done only in magnitude, keeping the initial direction (+ve and -ve sign of the values in $W_{\star}$) intact so the model does not deviate from its origin arbitrarily.
 Algorithm \ref{alg: weights_opt} is a streamlined demonstration of the fundamental steps of our proposed optimization scheme.
 We define a custom objective function $\mathcal{J}(\cdot)$ that takes a dot product between $\Delta W_{init}$ and $\Delta W_{new}$.
 Here, $\Delta W_{init}$ is the initial weight difference, and $\Delta W_{new}$ is the updated weight difference after each optimization step between $W_1 \in W^{\widehat{G_i}}_{\star}$ and $W_2 \in W^{G_r}_{\star}$.
 Later, this dot product is used as the cost measure $\mathcal{L}$ in the optimization phase, based on which we run the backpropagation.
 Here, the dot product ensures that updates are aligned with the direction of the initial state ($\Delta W_{init}$) and thus preserving the polarity of $W^{\widehat{G_i}}_{\star}$.